#[non_exhaustive]#[repr(u8)]pub enum ColorSpaceTag {

 For most use-cases you should consider using the chromatically-adapting

-ColorSpaceTag::to_linear_srgb
+ColorSpaceTag::to_linear_srgb instead.

-This is the tagged counterpart of ColorSpace::to_linear_srgb_absolute
+This is the tagged counterpart of ColorSpace::to_linear_srgb_absolute.

 Sourcepub fn convert_absolute(self, target: Self, src: [f32; 3]) -> [f32; 3]